6 Pellet Therapy Q&As – Hormone Pellet Therapy Near Me

-Even so, we’ve still found pellet therapy is a new concept for a lot of folks and can be a little confusing.
+Even so, pellet therapy is a new concept for a lot of folks and can be a bit confusing.
 Talking about inserting a pellet (what even is a pellet, anyway??) into someone’s skin can sound pretty weird if you don’t have all the information.

 So in this post, we’re going to break it down for you.
 We’ll answer questions like: